FiAWe/recruitment-ml/README.md

 ### 4. Model evaluation

-I evaluated the models using accuracy, precision, recall, and F1-score.
+I evaluated the models using accuracy, precision, recall, and ROC AUC.
 The ROC and PR curves were also plotted and their AUC calculateds.

 Full analysis of all the models and the effects of random sub-string enrichment can be found in the `model_analysis.ipynb` notebook.
 With a summary here: